Gamestarplayer41/Raycaster/README.md

 Debugger is not working because:Java HotSpot(TM) 64-Bit Server VM warning: Sharing is only supported for boot loader classes because bootstrap classpath has been appended

-Idk what this means ;D
+Idk how to fix it or what it causes.
+It appeared randomly.